 The Early Years

-Since then, LCCR has grown in size and in the breadth of the legal work conducted.
-Over the years, LCCR staff and a host of pro bono attorneys have provided thousands of hours of free legal assistance and representation to advance civil rights, including the rights to adequate housing, employment and social services, education, voting rights, economic security and fair treatment within the criminal justice system.
+Since then, LCCR’s legal work has grown in size and scope.
+Over the years, our staff and vast network of pro bono attorneys have provided hundreds of thousands of hours of free legal assistance and representation to advance rights, including those to housing, voting, employment, social services, education, economic security and fair treatment within the criminal justice system.

 Key Victories Through the Years

 1973 – Unanimous ruling from the United States Supreme Court confers standing under the 1968 Civil Rights Act for existing tenants of the Park Merced neighborhood in San Francisco to challenge discriminatory housing practices.

 1981 – U.S. District Court consent decree requires the San Francisco Unified School District to implement a specific plan for integrating schools and improving the quality of public education at all levels.

 1987 – U.S. District Court injunctive orders and consent decree result in the hiring of the first San Francisco women firefighters and hiring and promotional goals for minorities and women within the San Francisco Fire Department.

 1989 – Asylum granted by the U.S. Ninth Circuit Court of Appeals to Salvadoran kidnapped by guerillas in first case to find that a refugee facing forcible recruitment by non-governmental groups has a “credible fear of persecution”.

 1992 – California Supreme Court orders the Richmond Unified School District to stay open after the school board announced it would be shutting down school 6 weeks early.
 This was a key education law case in California as it established there is a right to education in California and that right is violated if students are provided an education that was not substantially similar to that provided in other districts.

 1993 – The U.S. Ninth Circuit Court of Appeals upholds San Francisco ordinance that promotes minority – and women – owned businesses.